-Placed second in Iulia Popovici's list of Romania's best productions of 2014 in the newspaper Adevărul (article in Romanian)
+Chosen in Iulia Popovici's top picks of Romania's best productions of 2014 in the newspaper Adevărul (article in Romanian)

 Premiered in May 2014 at the Platform Studio Theatre, London followed by an immediate transfer to the Etcetera Theatre before going on to play In Suceava, Romania in July 2014.
 In August 2014 CRIME transferred to Unteatru, Bucharest Romania.

 Communism falls.
 Western Capitalism rises.
 The student of law believes that the free market economy will bring his country freedom.
 The family is optimistic about the wealth of the new future.
 There is mass privatisation.
 The family is broken by debt.
 The unemployed man kills himself.
 Pensions are cut.
 The student abandons his old mother after she arranges his sister's marriage to a rich man.
 The single mother sells her daughter's body for a McDonalds meal.
 The student murders the pawn broker in order to rob her.

 CRIME depicts the reality of a country ravaged by deregulated Capitalism.
 We want to ask why we, the people with the power to vote, continue to allow this violence to happen.

 Cast: Theo St. Claire, Oliver Longstaff, Angel Lopez Silva, Mathew Wernham

 Costume and Set designer: Robin Soutar

 A very special thank you to EVERYONE who made it possible to transfer CRIME from London to Bucharest.